Documentation Index

 - Authentication context: User identity, session ID, authentication method

-- Authorization decisions: Policy evaluation results, granted/denied permissions
+- Authorisation decisions: Policy evaluation results, granted/denied permissions

 - Data access patterns: Resources accessed, query parameters, response sizes